 Layer Rugs Around Your Charleston Home Furniture

 When it’s chilly outside, there’s nothing worse than bare feet on ice-cold floors.
 Luckily, there are numerous ways to use rugs as cozy home decor.
 If you want to change the way a space looks, start from the floor and work up.
-Adding a large rug can completely change the feel of a room, and our Charleston interior designers are happy to help you create a custom fit rug.
+Adding a large rug can completely change the feel of a room, and our Charleston interior designers are happy to help you create a custom-fit rug.
 If you are feeling adventurous, you can also try your hand at layering rugs for an extra cozy aesthetic.
-Keep it simple with a plain rug underneath and a patterned one, like this vintage beauty on top.
+Keep it simple with a plain rug underneath and a patterned one, like this vintage beauty top.
 Or, if you’re feeling brave, you can mix and match patterns as long as the rest of the room is relatively simple without a lot of ornate furniture.

 Add Vintage Cozy Home Decor

 If you think about it, making a space cozier all comes down to psychology.
 When you want to feel comforted, what do you reach for?
 Things that are familiar to you, like your favorite home-cooked meals, family traditions passed down to you, and that old sweater that you’ve had since college.
 The same is true for your home.
 To make a space cozier, don’t add more shiny chrome fixtures; rather look to vintage fabrics and styles.
 A vintage rug in a contemporary space can provide the perfect balance for the home so that both warmth and modernity are represented.